dictyBase/dicty-stock-center/README.md

 ## Further Documentation

+It is recommended to start a local styleguide server (`npm run styleguide`) to see documentation for all of the app's components.
+This will provide descriptions, demos and a list of props for each component.

 More documentation can be found in the [documentation](./documentation) folder, including mockups, wireframes and Redux shape of state diagrams.

 ## Active Developers